vercel-community/php/README.md

 }
 ```

-Last thing you have to do is call `now`.
+Last thing you have to do is call `vercel`.
 If you are more interested take a look at features and usage.

 ```
 # Install it globally
-npm i -g now
+npm i -g vercel

 # Log in
-now login
+vercel login

 # Let's fly
-now
+vercel
 ```

 Are you ready to deploy your first PHP project to Vercel?
 Click & Go!